sn0lan/sn0lan.github.com/_posts/2013-10-23-migrating-wordpress-media.markdown

 This means I now longer have to open that daemon PHPMyAdmin and I can happily transfer a Wordpress site from place to place without having to worry about the media assets.

 [You can find the plugin here](http://www.velvetblues.com/web-development-blog/wordpress-plugin-update-urls/)

+As well as the media elements, this plugin allows you to change the permalinks of all content throughout the site, not just your media permalinks making it a perfect tool for your wordpress development & deployment.